TheNeuvillette/rnaseq_course/README.md

 ## 7. Overrepresentation analysis

-To summarize the DE analysis results into gene ontology (GO) terms using the biological process (BP) subontology, the R packages clusterProfiler [Version 4.14.4], org.Mm.eg.db and ggplot2 [15, Version 3.5.1] were used.
+To summarize the DE analysis results into gene ontology (GO) terms using the biological process (BP) subontology, the R packages clusterProfiler [Version 4.14.4], org.Mm.eg.db and ggplot2 [Version 3.5.1] were used.
 The R script used for this step is available under [07_Overrepresentation_analysis](https://github.com/TheNeuvillette/rnaseq_course/tree/main/07_Overrepresentation_analysis).